Bachelor of Arts in World Languages and Cultures

 The world languages and cultures department offers a bachelor of arts in world languages and cultures (WLC) that gives students the skills they need to communicate effectively in their chosen language, while also providing the cultural knowledge and analytical skills needed to be able to work in a multilingual setting.
 Students must choose one of six concentrations in the major:

 - French concentration

 - Spanish concentration

 - Spanish professional studies (focus on translation and professional Spanish)

 These concentrations offer students the opportunity to develop advanced communicative proficiency in their chosen language, while also giving them a broad understanding of the cultural diversity, literature, and history of Italian, Francophone or Hispanic world cultures.
 The liberal arts base aims to prepare students to work in a global environment in a variety of fields where language training is required or preferred.
 Interdisciplinary course options encourage students to explore the interconnectedness of various disciplines and to examine their major subject through a broader lens.
 They also allow students to focus on a particular area of interest within the major (i.e., Francophone Africa, the Italian Renaissance, etc.).
-Suggested minors or second majors for world languages and cultures majors include a second foreign language or a professionally-oriented field such as: education, communications, business, geography (travel and tourism), social work, pre-law studies, or political science.
+Suggested minors or second majors for WLC majors include a second foreign language or a professionally-oriented field such as education, communications, business, geography (travel and tourism), social work, pre-law studies, or political science.
 Students may also opt for a minor or second major in

 Summer Program in Oviedo, Spain

 Earn up to six credits in Spanish in Oviedo this summer at any level from beginner through advanced!
 Students live in dorms at the University of Oviedo, located in the Asturias region of Spain.
 Financial aid is available.
 See Dr. Serra for more details.